-Literacy happens in more places than just our English classrooms.
-It’s important to practice literacy in all content areas.
-After all, students who are highly literate perform better throughout their academic career than students who aren’t.
+Visible learning is an incredible academic framework that helps our students succeed.
+It’s also a great way of enhancing our students’ literacy.
+After all, literacy happens in more places than just our English classrooms.
+It’s important to practice literacy in all content areas. students who are highly literate perform better throughout their academic careers than students who aren’t.

-Here are three visible learning strategies you can use, regardless of your content area.
+Here are three visible learning strategies you can use, regardless of your content area, to improve literacy.

 1. Create a Project Checklist

-A great way to improve students’ literacy is by setting up specific lesson plans and success criteria.
+A great way to improve students’ literacy through visible learning is by setting up specific lesson plans and success criteria.
 When students have access to the specifics of what they’re supposed to be able to do or complete to prove they’ve learned something, they’re able to prepare themselves for your lessons.

 A simple way to craft success criteria for class projects is by providing a project checklist.